 Crash Bandicoot N. Sane Trilogy Review for PlayStation 4 and Nintendo Switch

 This remaster bears fruit and Coco pops in 4K.

-Forget all your fears.
+This culturally important remastering could have spun out one of two ways.
+A: Activision decides to do right by mascot royalty by putting the required time and effort into Crash’s resurrection.
+Or, B: they lazily wheelchair out a geriatric old ‘coot, neglected and covered in poopy textures.
+After being been burned by Activision “remasters” before (case in point: the decidedly half-arsed Marvel Ultimate Alliance games) we figured the latter would happen.
+Imagine our childish delight when the answer came back A. Vicarious Visions’ “remaster plus” of the first three Crash Bandicoot games (originally developed by Naughty Dog) has been wrapped up into one delightful package.Forget all your fears.
 The 3D platforming games of original PlayStation legend have never looked nor played better.
 The visual upgrade you’re getting here is about as ridiculous as Naughty Dog’s understanding of Australia.
 Instead of a low-res texture smeared over polygons sharp enough to have your eye out, the bandicoot and his weirdo version of Oz are in all ways sumptuous.
 Crash’s fur glistens in the rain (which was once thin, jagged white lines, now beautiful droplets streaking down the screen).
 The most primitive visuals of the package, the tribal ruins you endless ran through in the first game, are now popping with amazing detail.
 Fully-formed vegetation pokes through these monoliths, swaying softly in the sea breeze and lit by gorgeous multi-source lighting.
 A lazy-arsed upscale to 1080p / 60fps this most certainly is not.

 Expect your ears to be in remix heaven, too.
 This new collection features a fully-remastered game soundtrack, packed with all the didgeridoos, xylophones, thumpin’ bass lines and all those random Swahili call-and-response sound bytes of yesteryear.
 Likewise, returning voice actors Lex Land (Dr. Cortex from Twinsanity onwards) and Jess Harnell (Crash from CTR) put in solid performances which stick to the original source material.